-Riding a motorcycle gives its riders an unrivaled feeling of liberation and thrill.
-It is freedom granted while holding on the throttle grips of that two-wheeled masterpiece, feeling the wind in your face and wishing that this moment will never stop.
+Riding a motorcycle gives an unrivaled feeling of liberation and thrill.
+It is freedom granted while holding on the throttle grips of that two-wheeled masterpiece, feeling the wind in your face and wishing that the moment will never stop.

 However, all things grand come with higher risks.
 Unlike those driving closed cars, motorcycle riders and their passengers are a lot more vulnerable to injuries during crashes.
 The consequences may be disastrous when a motorcyclist is struck by a car, a truck, or another large vehicle.
 With little safety from the impact, the rider may sustain life-threatening injuries that would take months or years of recovery.
 We don’t want you to lose a lot more.
 Our skilled Bakersfield Motorcycle Accident Lawyers at Farahi Law Firm, APC can help you get the compensation you deserve from the accident.

 - Speeding – Speeding decreases the motorcyclist’s chance of noticing and responding to other vehicles in a timely manner to avoid an accident.
 It has been one of the most common causes of vehicular collisions and numbers are still rising up until this day.
 The higher the speed, the greater the effect of impact, and the worse the consequences are bound to happen.